Egg Roll Bowls

 Moving on to bowl specifics!
 These savory, umami-flavored bowls literally taste like inside of an egg roll, and I could not be more thrilled to have them in my regular rotation.
 The best part?
 Thanks to their veggie-heavy ingredient list, they’re practically bursting with health benefits.
 Cabbage in particular is loaded with antioxidants and anti-inflammatory nutrients, and it’s great for digestion, and this recipe is a delicious way take down a solid serving of the cruciferous wonder.
 Virtual chest bump.

-Gina uses ground pork in her bowls, but I subbed ground chicken to keep things super light, which was delightful.
+Gina uses ground pork in her bowls, but I subbed ground chicken, which was delightful.
 (You could easily use 93% lean ground turkey as well.)
 I also doubled down on the ginger for extra kick and added a sprinkling of chopped peanuts for crunch, but you should obviously do you when it comes to preparing your bowls.
 This one skillet recipe comes together in about 20 minutes, so it’s a killer option for busy weeknights, and since leftovers keep extremely well, sassy desk lunch leftovers are something to be psyched about.

 Get on it, friends.